First French War of Religion (1562–1563): Comtat Venaissin

 In June, Crussol asserted that he no longer had any role to play in the Comtat Venaissin and could not be held responsible for Protestant disobedience in the region.
-He reminded the crown of the indignities he had suffered in the province including the death of his brother.
+He reminded the crown of the indignities he had suffered in the province, including the death of his brother.
 According to Crussol, injustices continued under the regime of Serbelloni, with the French at the mercy of the Papal commanders and their soldiers.
-The subordinate he had placed in authority over the region stated on 8 June that he would undertake no further operations but that maintain his presence in the region at the request of 53 walled Protestant communities that did not wish to be preyed on by Serbelloni.
-Several days later the Provençal soldiers sent a request to Crussol in which they protested that they entered the Comtat Venaissin in force only because they had been blocked from returning to their homes from the Lyonnais by 2,000 armed men, and they desired to continue their journey home.
-As both Crussol and Avignon refused them they therefore had no choice but to remain in the Papal territory.
+The subordinate he had placed in authority over the region stated on 8 June that he would undertake no further operations but would maintain his presence in the region at the request of 53 walled Protestant communities that did not wish to be preyed on by Serbelloni.
+Several days later, the Provençal soldiers sent a request to Crussol in which they protested that they entered the Comtat Venaissin in force only because they had been blocked from returning to their homes from the Lyonnais by 2,000 armed men, and they desired to continue their journey home.
+As both Crussol and Avignon refused them, they therefore had no choice but to remain in the Papal territory.

-Finally at the end of August the Provençal troops were able to return to Provence.
+Finally, at the end of August, the Provençal troops were able to return to Provence.

 Dauphiné

-Crussol wrote to the towns of Dauphiné in April make known the peace and inform that an agent of the crown would be there soon to translate the royal will.
+Crussol wrote to the towns of Dauphiné in April to make known the peace and inform them that an agent of the crown would be there soon to translate the royal will.

-Crussol protested frustratedly that in Dauphiné while he was seeing to the disarmament of his forces, Maugiron was still conducting pillage with companies such as that under the comte de Suze which was operating around Romans.
-According to Crussol those royal companies under Maugiron who were disbanded had subsequently reconvened and returned to hostilities.
+Crussol protested frustratedly that in Dauphiné, while he was seeing to the disarmament of his forces, Maugiron was still conducting pillage with companies such as that under the comte de Suze which was operating around Romans.
+According to Crussol, those royal companies under Maugiron who were disbanded had subsequently reconvened and returned to hostilities.
 Towards the end of May, while still concerned at some of Maugiron's actions, Crussol expressed his satisfaction that Suze's company had disbanded.
 He ordered the disbanding of a company from Romans for his part.